eboulocq/MedBid/README.md

 # MedBid
-MedBid is a small prototype for a reverse-auction marketplace for hospital supplies.
-The project includes basic buyer, supplier, and admin views, with simple request and bidding workflows used for the course demonstration.

-MedBid — Reverse-Auction Marketplace for Hospital Supplies

 MedBid is a small front-end prototype built for the CEN4010 Software Engineering course.
 The idea is to simulate how a reverse-auction system could work for hospital supply purchasing.
 Buyers can post supply requests, suppliers can submit bids, and an admin can view system activity.
 This project was developed as a team assignment and is intended for demonstration purposes only.